 Raoul Foundation was established in August 2011 to honour the centenary of Raoul Wallenberg, Swedish architect, businessman and diplomat who saved thousands of Jews in Nazi-occupied Hungary during the war.
-The organisation was set up by three members of a Swedish Club in St. Petersburg one of whom is a prominent businessman and has been a key funder from the beginning.
-Raoul Foundation aims to support people who have grown up in care many of whom have disabilities, and help them transition to independent life and secure employment.
-NGOs working with young people refer people to Raoul Foundation, which offers employability, job coaching and supported employment in partnership with large international corporations.
-In cases where companies are reluctant to employ programme participants straight after graduation, the Foundation’s wholly owned Limited Liability Company, Rabota-i acts as subcontractor for the first few months.
-Mikhail Krivonos, Raoul’s founder, studied Linguistics in St. Petersburg and received his MBA from Stockholm School of Economics.
-Ilya Smetanin, CEO of Rabota-I (the main programme of Raoul Foundation) who studied Human Resources at Ivanovo State University and has over 10 years of work experience in recruitment, assists him.
+The organisation was set up by three members of a Swedish Club in St Petersburg -- one of whom is a prominent businessman and has been a key funder from the beginning.
+Raoul Foundation aims to support people who have grown up in care, many of whom have disabilities, and help them transition to independent life and secure employment.
+Its programmes include the Raoul Social Club for orphanage graduates and young people with disabilities (organizes daily activities in a club based in a residential vocational school); a mentoring programme which uses corporate volunteers to support young people who have grown up in care in a range of matters including household, housing and legal issues as they begin their independent lives; and, Rabota-I which uses employability training, job coaching, specific job training, internships and supported employment to help young people secure employment in multinational companies, etc. In cases where companies are reluctant to employ programme participants straight after graduation, the Foundation’s wholly owned Limited Liability Company, Rabota-i acts as subcontractor for the first few months.
+Mikhail Krivonos, Raoul’s founder, studied Linguistics in St Petersburg and received his MBA from Stockholm School of Economics.
+Ilya Smetanin, CEO of Rabota-I (the main programme of Raoul Foundation) studied Human Resources at Ivanovo State University and has over 10 years of work experience in recruitment, assists him.

-EMpower’s 1st grant to Raoul Foundation will support 70 young people in strengthening their employability skills and gain their first experience of paid employment (some will also be trained in specific skills such as professional cleaning).
-At least 41 of them will secure and retain employment within the 12 months of the project.
+EMpower's 5th grant to Raoul Foundation will support 150 young people to strengthen their employability skills and gain their first experience of paid employment.
+As in previous years, some will be training in specific skills such as professional cleaning and retail, while others will only be training in essential employability and life skills.

 Primary Location: St. Petersburg, Russia